ansys/pymapdl/doc/source/getting_started/index.rst

 You can also try the Student Version of Ansys products in `Ansys Student Versions <https://www.ansys.com/academic/students>`_.
-The Student Verion is valid during a calendar year with limited capabilities, such as on the number of nodes and elements.
+The Student Version is valid during a calendar year with limited capabilities, such as on the number of nodes and elements.

 .. toctree::